aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ### Run these package.json scripts in your terminal in this order:
-1. npm run launch (to create docker container (ignore this step once created))
+1. npm run launch (to create docker container)
 2. npm run migrate (to create graphql migration)
 3. npm run seed (to load seed into your mongoDB database)
 4. npm run seed:game (to load seed into your graphql database)